EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/plans/plan-27.md

 > Korban's Landing
 > Password: ma's favorite song

 They could get the song name from Ix with some convincing or intimidation.
-The song's name is **The Fire's Grown Cold**.
+The song's name is **From the Depths, Across the Plains**.

 ## Midway